-For this agenda item, we've got Kyle Dettloff 29 DR. MATT FREEMAN: with the Southeast Fisheries Science Center.
-30 He will present 31 information regarding the discussion of the recently-held shrimp effort estimation workshop, and that was about two weeks ago.
-32 This proposed modifications 33 will include to the shrimp effort estimation model, and the SSC should consider the information 34 35 presented and then make recommendations, as appropriate.
+29 DR. MATT FREEMAN: For this agenda item, we've got Kyle Dettloff 30 with the Southeast Fisheries Science Center.
+He will present 31 information regarding the discussion of the recently-held shrimp effort estimation workshop, and that was about two weeks ago.
+This 32 will include proposed modifications to the 33 shrimp effort estimation model, and the SSC should consider the information 34 35 presented and then make recommendations, as appropriate.
 36

 37 CHAIRMAN NANCE: Thank you, Matt, and, Kyle, it's good to have 38 you.
 I'm glad you're here.
 Thank you for being here, and so we'll 39 go ahead and turn the time over to you.
-40 this project in the Gulf.
-In early 2014, 500 federally-permitted vessels were chosen to carry a cELB, cellular electronic logbook device, which is essentially a position tracking system that records a latitude and longitude at ten-minute intervals, and, when that device comes within range of a cellular tower, the data are stored and transmitted to a database in Galveston.